ropensci-archive/Rclean/joss/paper.md

 References
 ==========

 Baker, Monya.
 2016.
-“1,500 Scientists Lift the Lid on Reproducibility.”
+“1,500 scientists lift the lid on reproducibility.”
 *Nature* 533: 452–54.
 doi:[10.1038/533452a](https://doi.org/10.1038/533452a).